jakepurple13/MangaWorld/README.md

 - Actual behavior
 - If the issue is a breaking issue or not
 - Any other additional information you might think will help

+# Pull Requests

+If you want to add a new source or have a change that might make the app better

+- Make a new branch
+- Make changes
+- Push and create a new PR
+- Add me (jakepurple13) as a reviewer